 The TAO project

-To carry out efficient observations at the high altitude of 5640m, the 6.5m telescope is designed (1) to be optimized to the infrared observations, which make best use of the low water vapor in the atmosphere, (2) to be remotely operated from the base facility to avoid harsh environment to human body, and (3) to have high cost-performance.
-The telescope has 3 foci, to which infrared instruments are installed.
-The telescope, as well as the instruments, incorporate the cutting-edge technologies to realize observations with the best performance.
+To carry out efficient observations at its high altitude of 5640m, the 6.5m telescope is designed (1) to be optimized for infrared observations, which make best use of the low water vapor in the atmosphere, (2) to be operated remotely from the base facility to avoid harsh environmental effects on the human body, and (3) to have high cost-performance.
+The telescope has 3 foci to which infrared instruments are installed.
+The telescope, as well as the instruments, incorporates cutting-edge technologies to realize observations with the best performance.

-The primary mirror is a light-weighted honeycomb mirror, made of borosilicate glass (BSC glass by Ohara, Inc.), developed by Steward Observatory Mirror Lab at the University of Arizona.
-The mirror, having enough thickness (71cm at the outer edge and 39cm at the inner edge) to sustain its shape, incorporates the honeycomb structure to reduce its weight.
-The very fast F-ratio of the mirror (F/1.25) contributes to make the the telescope and the dome compact.
-To realize such a fast shape, the mirror is casted on the rotating table (spin-cast).
+The primary mirror is a light-weight honeycomb mirror, made of borosilicate glass (BSC glass by Ohara, Inc.), developed by Steward Observatory Mirror Lab at the University of Arizona.
+The mirror, having enough thickness (71cm at the outer edge and 39cm at the inner edge) to sustain its shape, incorporates a honeycomb structure to reduce its weight.
+The very fast F-ratio of the mirror (F/1.25) contributes to making the the telescope and the dome compact.
+To realize such a fast shape, the mirror is cast on the rotating table (spin-cast).

-To achieve the best performance, the secondary mirror is optimized to the infrared observations which is commonly used for all the foci.
-As a result, the exchange of the secondary mirror becomes unnecessary and the impact to the operation is reduced.
-In addition, the latest technology to modify the shape of the mirror surface by high-speed actuators, the deformable secondary mirror, is expected.
-This function is combined with the adaptive optics system to correct the atmospheric turbulence and provide sharp image quality.
+To achieve the best performance, the secondary mirror, which is used for all foci, is optimized for infrared observations.
+As a result, exchanging the secondary mirror becomes unnecessary and its impact on operations is reduced.
+In addition, the latest technology in high-speed actuators will be used to modify the shape of the deformable secondary mirror surface.
+This function, together with the adaptive optics system, will correct atmospheric turbulence and provide sharp image quality.

 MIMIZUKU: the mid-infrared imager and spectrograph at the Cassegrain focus

-As the TAO telescope is located at the high altitude of 5640,
+As the TAO telescope is located at an altitude of 5640,

-it is expected to have high performance in the mid-infrared wavelength
+it is expected to have high performance at mid-infrared wavelengths,

-which is covered by MIMIZUKU (Mid-Infrared Multimode Imager for
+which will be covered by MIMIZUKU (Mid-Infrared Multimode Imager for

 gaZing at the UnKnown Universe).

-(1) fully covering the mid-infrared wavelength from 2 to 38 micron,
+(1) fully covering mid-infrared wavelengths from 2 to 38 microns,

-(2) spatial resolution of 1 arcsec at 30micron, which is the highest resolution ever achieved, and
+(2) a spatial resolution of 1 arcsec at 30 microns,

-(3) achieving accurate relative photometric observation using the newly developed "Field Stacker" unit.
+(3) achieving accurate relative photometric observations using a newly developed "Field Stacker" unit.

-Covering the very wide wavelength range from 2 to 38 micron, MIMIZUKU
+Covering a very wide wavelength range from 2 to 38 microns, MIMIZUKU

-takes advantage of the potential of TAO site as the world's best environment for
+takes advantage of the potential of the TAO site as the world's best environment for

-Also, by putting the Field Stacker System, which is to combine two different
+a Field Stacker System, which will combine two different